Tenacious and the center of attention, the Morkie is a toy-sized breed of dog that is fun-loving and full of life.

 Speaking of their barking, they may not be suitable for some apartments.
 They should not be left alone outside as their size makes them prey for many predators.

 For that reason, the Morkie requires firm and consistent rules right from day one.
-They also need an owner that is in charge in the house or the Yorkshire Terrier Maltese will quickly take over the home.
+They also need an owner that is in charge of the house, or the Yorkshire Terrier Maltese will quickly take over the home.

-The breed needs consistent training and does well when they have about 15 minutes a day with training.
-It should be kept fun and owners should avoid repetition to prevent the dog from becoming bored.
+The breed needs consistent training and does well when they have about 15 minutes a day of training.
+It should be kept fun, and owners should avoid repetition to prevent the dog from becoming bored.

-To prevent your Yorkshire Terrier Maltese from becoming too yappy, bark inhibition training is a good option for owners to teach their dog.
+To prevent your Yorkshire Terrier Maltese from becoming too yappy, bark inhibition training is a good option for owners to teach their dogs.

 In addition to training, socialization should be a daily activity.
-Generally, they get along with everyone; however, the breed does have terrier in them and they can be dog or pet aggressive.
+Generally, they get along with everyone; however, the breed has terriers, and they can be dog or pet-aggressive.

 Morkie Exercise